csimpkins/python-course/slides/data-structures.md

-This is a small taste of the expressive power and syntactic convenience of Python’s data structures.
+This is a small taste of the expressive power and syntactic convenience of Python's data structures.